angular/material-start/README.md

 ## Serving the Application Files

-While angular is client-side-only technology and it's possible to create angular webapps that don't require a backend server at all, we recommend serving the project files using a local webserver during development to avoid issues with security restrictions (sandbox) in browsers.
+While AngularJS is client-side-only technology and it's possible to create AngularJS webapps that don't require a backend server at all, we recommend serving the project files using a local webserver during development to avoid issues with security restrictions (sandbox) in browsers.
 The sandbox implementation varies between browsers, but quite often prevents things like cookies, xhr,